Lessons in Particle Physics: Noether Theorem

 Similarly, we may construct the angular momentum constant of motion by considering an infinitesimal Lorentz transformation, (\ref{Lorentz_infinitesimal}).
 The practical test of Lorentz invariance is to make the replacement

 in the equations of motion and to determine whether they take the same form in the prime coordinate system as they did in the unprimed system.
-Here, $S_{rs} (\Lambda)$ is a transformation matrix for the fields $\phi_r$ under the infinitesimal Lorentz transformation (\ref{Lorentz_infinitesimal}), and differs from the unit matrix if the field is not a scalar field.
+Here, $S_{rs} (\Lambda)$ is a transformation matrix for the fields $\phi_r$ under the infinitesimal Lorentz transformation (\ref{Lorentz_infinitesimal}).
 We have already seen an example of this for the Dirac equation, where we recall from (\ref{rolfi}) and (\ref{solSigma}) that

 We now take over the test (\ref{test_inv}) into the Lagrangian theory and demand that the Lagrangian density be a Lorentz scalar and hence remain form invariant under the replacement (\ref{test_inv}), i.e.,